Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Protein is essential in the growth and development of every children.
 According to child nutrition and malnutrition data, inadequate protein intake is also one of the key contributors for the growth and immunity problems in children.

-2. Helps Women to Maintain the Hormonal Balance:
+2. Helps the Women to Maintain the Hormonal Balance:

 For women, Protein is essential especially: